petterhoel/blog/docs/blog/sql-localdb-connectionstring.md

 ---
-title: localdb connection string
+title: Localdb connection strings
 date: 2019-02-17
-description: Using localdb in connection string for SQL server for hassle free setup
+description: Use localdb in SQL server connection strings for a hassle free dev setup.
 author: Petter
 ---
-# SQL Server local db connection string
+# Use localdb in SQL Server connection strings
-I can never remember that connectionstring for localdb on SQLServer.
+I can never remember how to type up Sql Server connectionstrings using localdb.
 The thing about localdb is that it just works, no setup required.

-And ef core will create the db on the fly when running `context.Database.Migrate();` if it doesn't already exist.
-This means happy times when you are doing a fresh clone 😄
+Ef core will even create the db on the fly when running `context.Database.Migrate();` if it doesn't already exist.
+This means happy times whenever you or your team mates are doing a fresh clone 😄

 ```
-"Server=(localdb)\\mssqllocaldb;Database=Company.Application.NameOfDb;Trusted_Connection=True;"
+"Server=(localdb)\\mssqllocaldb;Database=NameOfDb;Trusted_Connection=True;"
 ```

 This "blog" is basically a place for reminders like these.
 However small and stupid.